wix/ricos/README.md

 }
 ```

-Now, in order to make sure you are getting the most of the rich-content editor, make sure to include the compiled CSS files from `` in your app.
+Now, to make sure you are getting the most of the rich-content editor, include the compiled CSS files in your app's main file:

 `app.js`
 ```jsx